madejackson/MillControl/HardwareRequirements.md

     1. instead of an encoder it could also have 3 buttons (up/ down / enter).
 With 3 buttons you will need more space and more wires to connect
  1. [Display](#display): SSD1306 128x64 i2c OLED or SSD1306 128x64 spi OLED.
     1. They support landscape and portrait mode.
 Comment out the orientation define in UI.h.
 If you use a bigger display have a look at U8Glib line 132 and comment this out (hopefully there is a comment ;))
  4. 5 V power adapter (an old smartphone power supply).
 To power up the arduino.
-Right now I am not sure how to connect the arduino directly to the power supply, because the power seems to be to much for the arduino.
  6. [Relais modul](#the-relais-modul-looks-like-this) for arduino (Relais 5V KY-019 Modul High-Level-Trigger)
  9. maybe a solution for the [radio interference](https://www.kaffee-netz.de/threads/millcontrol-arduino-muehlensteuerung-mit-timer-gewichtsautomatik-waagensteuerung-und-brew-timer.95553/page-4#post-1195423)
  10. a mill to tune up